 Personal Injury Attorney Fees In Florida

-Sometimes an attorney may agree to take less than the maximum percentage, depending on the circumstances.
-The client has the right to negotiate the fee.
-If the case is very difficult or if it does not appear that the recovery will be great, it is unlikely that the attorney would agree to reduce the fee.
+Depending on the facts of the case, your personal injury attorney may agree to take less than the customary percentage allowed under the law.
+However, if the case is very difficult (liability or damages will be hard to prove) or if it does not appear that the amount of recovery will be significant, then it is unlikely that the attorney would agree to reduce the fee.

-If the case is a very substantial one and a large settlement is likely to occur very early in the process, a lawyer will probably agree to accept less than the maximum, at least if the case settles prior to the filing of a lawsuit.
+Likewise, if the case is a very substantial one and a large settlement is likely to occur very early in the process, we will likely agree to accept less of an attorney fee than is customary.

 There are other situations where we may agree to work on a contingent fee that is less than what is customary.
 We make the decision to accept less than the customary fee on a case-by-case basis.

 Since 1982, Alan Sackrin has represented clients throughout Florida in recovering monetary damages for their personal injuries.
 Alan is a Board Certified Civil Trial Expert who has spent years evaluating accident facts, applying the law, and has effectively asked juries to render favorable verdicts for his clients.
 To learn more about Alan Sackrin’s qualifications as a Personal Injury Lawyer, see his About Me page.

 Contact Alan Today For A Free Straight Forward Case Assessment

 Please fill out the “Talk With An Attorney” form above to ask a question or you can call Alan at 954-458-8655.
 We promise to get back to you promptly.
 Ask now.